-Golden Gate Transit offers 28 transbay routes between Marin County and the Transbay Terminal.
-Seven of these are 'basic routes' that operate throughout the day.
-Basic routes operate on weekdays except for Line 10, which operates only on weekends.
+Golden Gate Transit offers 29 transbay routes between Marin County and the Transbay Terminal.
+Seven of these routes form Golden Gate Transit's Basic Service which generally operates every day and nearly 24 hours per day.
+Route 10 operates only on weekends in San Francisco; Routes 30 and 90 operate only on weekdays.
 Most of Golden Gate Transit's basis service lines are routed along Mission and Van Ness Streets to serve the Civic Center.

 The other 21 transbay routes provide commuter service only during weekday peak periods.
 Frequencies during peak periods for both basic and commuter routes vary between five and 60 minutes.
 Most of the commuter service routes travel along Battery and Sansome Streets to serve the Financial District.
 Frequencies during peak periods for both basic and commuter routes vary between five and 60 minutes.
 Figure 3.1-6 shows Golden Gate Transit routes that serve the Transbay Terminal area and Table 3.1-11 summarizes Golden Gate's service in the Terminal area.

 The Golden Gate service area is divided into ten fare zones.
-Transbay adult cash fares for one-way bus travel range from \$2.50 to \$5.00.
-Ferry service between San Francisco and Larkspur costs \$3.10 on weekdays and \$2.65 on weekends or holidays.
-Ferry service between San Francisco and Sausalito costs \$5.30 regardless of the day of travel.
+Transbay adult cash fares for one-way bus travel range from \$2.65 to \$5.65.
+Ferry service between San Francisco and Larkspur costs \$3.25 on weekdays and \$5.60 on weekends or holidays.
+Ferry service between San Francisco and Sausalito costs \$5.60 regardless of the day of travel.
 Seniors and disabled persons are eligible for a 50 percent discount on bus and ferry tickets.
 Children receive a 25 percent discount.
 Inter-county passes containing 20 tickets are discounted 20 percent from face value.
 Two Golden Gate Transit routes, Line 67 and Line 69, offer free shuttle service between the Ferry Terminal and San Francisco's financial district, South of Market area, and the Civic Center.
+Most GGT buses and all Golden Gate ferries are equipped to transport bicycles.